Martha Jackson Jarvis: Career and artistic style

 Jackson Jarvis is well-known for her work "Signs of the Times," which is a series of sculptures on a large scale that examine the history and culture of the African American community.
 Another significant work by the artist is the "Ancestors' Bones: Free Spirits" series, which consists of large-scale drawings that depict the relationship between nature and the human spirit through improvisational imprints of brush strokes and drips.
 This work serves as a meaningful tribute to the rich heritage of the community, and it has been displayed in numerous galleries and museums worldwide, such as the Smithsonian American Art Museum, the Corcoran Gallery of Art, and the National Museum of Women in the Arts.

-Over the course of her career, Jackson Jarvis has been recognized with several awards and honors for her artistic contributions.
-Notably, she has been the recipient of a National Endowment for the Arts Fellowship, which is a prestigious accolade in the arts community.
-Additionally, she was inducted into the Washington, DC Hall of Fame, which is a notable recognition of her impact and influence in the region.